-Sine, cosine, and tangent compare side lengths relative to one chosen angle in a right triangle.
-If you understand which side is opposite, adjacent, and hypotenuse, the three ratios become much easier to use.
+Sine, cosine, and tangent are three ratios that compare side lengths relative to one chosen acute angle in a right triangle.
+Once you fix which side is opposite, adjacent, and hypotenuse, all three become straightforward to compute.

 If θ\theta is an acute angle in a right triangle, then